github/octocatalog-diff/doc/advanced-puppet-master.md

 the Puppet Master v4 API you may also use a Puppet Enterprise RBAC token.
 The user the token was issued to will need the "Puppet Server Compile catalogs for remote nodes" permission.

-0. If you are using the v2 or v3 APIs to compile catalogs against your PuppetServer those systems will store the facts you send in and catalogs generated in their PuppetDB instances.
-This can be dangerous if your environment depends on the use and collection of exported resources or an accurate representation of the fact data in PuppetDB.
-When using the v4 API the facts and catalogs will, by default, not be updated in PuppetDB as a result of the compile.
-If you wish to update them, you must specify one of the associated options to enable that behavior.
+0. If you are using the v2 or v3 PuppetServer APIs with Octocatalog-Diff to compile catalogs, then those catalogs and facts will be automatically stored in PuppetDB.
+However, when using the v4 PuppetServer API with Octocatalog-Diff, facts and catalogs are *not* automatically stored in PuppetDB - persistence is optional and may be enabled with the appropriate Octocatalog-Diff CLI flag.
+If your environment depends on the accuracy of exported resources or facts in PuppetDB, you may wish to upgrade and use the V4 API, to avoid unintentional side-effects.

 ## Command line options